8 common mistakes new business owners make – and how to avoid them

 1. Slashing prices

-In the early, or difficult, days it can be tempting to slash your prices in order to undercut your competitors and keep the business rolling in.
+In the early or difficult days, slashing prices to undercut competitors and keep the business rolling in can be tempting.

 Don’t!